bcharbonnier/SublimeFileSync/README.md

 Usage
 -----

+### Mappings

 To synchronise 2 distinct locations you just need to define mappings from within your User preferences file.
-Open `Preferences\FileSync\Settings - User` and add a *mappings* section to it
+Open `Preferences\Package Settings\ FileSync\Settings - User` and add a *mappings* section to it

     "mappings": [
       {